-For the vast majority of cases, eating of stool is a behavior or habit– albeit a frustrating one to change.
-It is thought to have evolved from when dogs were wild and lived in dens that needed to be kept clean, tidy and free of parasites.
+For the vast majority of cases, eating stool is a behavior or habit– albeit a frustrating one to change.
+It is thought to have evolved from when dogs were wild and lived in dens that needed to be kept clean, tidy, and free of parasites.
 Stool eating is more common in dogs that are kept with other dogs.

 Dogs usually eat stools that are less than two days old.
 Some people think this lends further weight to the theory that dogs eat poop to reduce the risk of parasites.
 Many parasites are not ‘ready’ to infect new dogs until they’ve spent a couple of days to weeks outside the body.
 Getting rid of the stool while fresh may have been a way to reduce the parasite burden in the den.

 It can be very hard to break this habit, and professional advice is often helpful.
 While most dogs practice coprophagia on their own poop, some will prefer the stool of other animals.
-Some feces may lend itself to be more attractive if the dog it came from has recently eaten something that made their stool smell differently, like fruit or seafood.
+Some feces may lend themselves to be more attractive if the dog it came from has recently eaten something that made their stool smell differently, like fruit or seafood.

 Is Coprophagy Ever Normal?

 Yes!
 Dams of most mammals, dogs included, will eat the feces of their babies in order to ensure that they’re kept clean and that the smell doesn’t attract predators.
 So, if your dog appears to be suddenly coprophagic, and they’ve just given birth- don’t worry!